The topic of the best pubs in Galway tends to be one that causes a fair bit of debate online.

-So, a little while ago I popped out a post on Instagram asking the Irish Road Trip community what they thought were the best pubs in Galway City.
+So, in early 2019 I popped out a post on Instagram asking 200,000+ people following the Irish Road Trip what they thought were the best bars in Galway City.

 The guide below takes you through what the majority of those 723 people thought were the best pubs in Galway for a pint or 5.

 We stood out in the beer garden for a while soaking up the atmosphere before heading to the front section of the pub and grabbing a seat in a cosy little booth.